ian727/congo-airfields/airports/muandafzag/muanda.md

 In 2015, the newly established Congo Airways announced regular flights to Muanda, using Dash-8-400 aircraft.
 However, it remains unclear whether these flights ever took place or were canceled before operations began.

 Currently, no scheduled airline service operates at Muanda Airport.
-However, using Flightradar24, a Beech 1900 aircraft can be observed flying between Kinshasa and Muanda almost daily.
+However, using Flightradar24, a Beech 1900 aircraft can be observed flying between [Kinshasa N'Djili](../ndjilifzaa/ndjili.md) and Muanda almost daily.
 These flights are likely charter operations for employees working in the oil industry, rather than publicly available commercial flights.

 <div class="image-left">
     <figure>